meltingice/CamanJS/README.md

 CamanJS now uses a block rendering system, which gives some notable benefits:

 * Image rendering is now asynchronous, which means page rendering is no longer blocked.
-* Slower filters (such as contrast) get a nice speed improvement due to render concurrency.
+* Slower filters get a nice speed improvement due to (fake) render concurrency.

 The way the renderer works is: